-- Samples must be diluted so that the expected concentration falls within the kit's range. - Always use non-pyrogenic, endotoxin-free tubes for blood collection. - Fresh samples, or recently obtained samples, are recommended to prevent protein degradation and denaturation that may lead to erroneous results. - NaN3 cannot be used as a test sample preservative, since it inhibits HRP. - If possible, prepare solid samples using sonication and/or homogenization, as lysis buffers may (on occassion) interfere with the kit's performance. - If a sample is not indicated in the manuals applications, a preliminary experiment to determine the suitability of the kit will be required.
+- Samples must be diluted so that the expected concentration falls within the kit's range. - Always use non-pyrogenic, endotoxin-free tubes for blood collection. - Fresh samples, or recently obtained samples, are recommended to prevent protein degradation and denaturation that may lead to erroneous results. - NaN3 cannot be used as a test sample preservative, since it inhibits HRP. - If a sample is not indicated in the manuals applications, a preliminary experiment to determine the suitability of the kit will be required.